 The Pollucite Dyke was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs2O and 0.037% Ta2O5 based on 9 holes drilled to a maximum vertical depth of 250 metres.
-The resource is open to depth and along strike for expansion.
+The resource is open to depth and along strike for expansion and recent work confirmed the dyke now has at least double the original known strike length.
 Other similar pollucite-bearing LCT pegmatite dykes on the property remain untested.
 Work is underway to verify this resource estimation under present CIM Standards for NI 43-101.
-Detailed mineralogical and geochemical studies are being undertaken at McGill University for modelling the origin and genesis of these unique pegmatite dykes to help guide further exploration.
+The Lilypad mineral resources described above are considered historic under NI 43-101 and a qualified person has not done sufficient work to classify the historical estimate as current mineral resources, and therefore the Company is not treating the historic estimate as a current resource.
+The historical estimate should not be relied upon.